SoftwareHeritage/swh-sysadmin-provisioning/proxmox/templates/Readme.md

 ## Create a tunnel for the http server

-The vm created to build the template needs to reach a webserver started by packer during the build process in order to retreive some elements like the preseed file or the init scripts.
+The vm created to build the template needs to reach a webserver started by packer during the build process in order to retrieve some elements like the preseed file or the init scripts.

 If it can't, you can create a tunnel to expose the http server port.